-- a) A strip including a precision approach runway should extend laterally to a distance of at least: - 1) 140 m where the code number is 3 or 4; and
+a) A strip including a precision approach runway should extend laterally to a distance of at least:

-- 2) 70 m where the code number is 1 or 2; on each side of the centre line of the runway and its extended centre line throughout the length of the strip. - b) A strip including a non-precision approach runway should extend laterally to a distance of at least: - 1) 140 m where the code number is 3 or 4; and - 2) 70 m where the code number is 1 or 2; on each side of the centre line of the runway and its extended centre line throughout the length of the strip. - c) A strip including a non-instrument runway should extend on each side of the centre line of the runway and its extended centre line throughout the length of the strip, to a distance of at least: - 1) 75 m where the code number is 3 or 4; - 2) 40 m where the code number is 2; and - 3) 30 m where the code number is 1.
+2) 70 m where the code number is 1 or 2; on each side of the centre line of the runway and its extended centre line throughout the length of the strip.

+b) A strip including a non-precision approach runway should extend laterally to a distance of at least:

+2) 70 m where the code number is 1 or 2; on each side of the centre line of the runway and its extended centre line throughout the length of the strip.

+c) A strip including a non-instrument runway should extend on each side of the centre line of the runway and its extended centre line throughout the length of the strip, to a distance of at least:

+2) 40 m where the code number is 2; and

+3) 30 m where the code number is 1.